wissamalwakeel/music-source/README.md

 # music-source
-To start the service localy you will need to run a dockerized version of Mongo if you do not have one running already with default settings.
+To start the service locally you will need to run a dockerized version of Mongo if you do not have one running already with default settings.
-- Exampe for running mongoDB using docker-compose and docker file:
+- Example for running mongoDB using docker-compose and docker file:

 docker-compose.yaml example conetn
 ```